linode/docs/docs/products/compute/kubernetes/get-started/index.md

 ### Access and Download your kubeconfig

-1. To access your cluster's kubeconfig, log into your Cloud Manager account and navigate to the **Kubernetes** section.
+1. To access your cluster's kubeconfig, log in to your Cloud Manager account and navigate to the **Kubernetes** section.

 1. From the Kubernetes listing page, click on your cluster's **more options ellipsis** and select **Download kubeconfig**.
 The file is saved to your computer's `Downloads` folder.